Cabin in the Sky (film): Deleted songs

-One musical number, in which Horne sings a reprise of "Ain't It the Truth" while taking a bubble bath, was cut from the film prior to release, though it later appeared in a 1946 Pete Smith short subject entitled Studio Visit.
-As Horne later said in the documentary That's Entertainment!
-III (1994) in which the excised performance was also featured, it was felt that to show a black woman singing in a bath went beyond the bounds of moral decency in 1943.
-A second (non-bubble bath) performance of this song by Louis Armstrong was also cut from the final print, resulting in the famous trumpeter having no solo musical number in the film.
+One musical number, in which Horne sings a reprise of "Ain't It the Truth" (by Arlen and Harburg) while taking a bubble bath, was cut from the film prior to release, though it later appeared in a 1946 Pete Smith short subject entitled Studio Visit.
+According to Horne speaking in the documentary That's Entertainment!
+III (1994) (in which the excised performance was also featured), the consensus was thought to be that the showing of a black woman singing in a bath went beyond the bounds of moral decency in 1943.
+A second non-bubble bath (and third overall) performance of this song by Louis Armstrong was also cut from the final print, resulting in Armstrong having no solo musical number in the film.
 Armstrong's recording of "Ain't it the Truth" survives and is included on the later CD release of the film's original soundtrack.
-The song's authors and Lena Horne had their revenge several years later when they collaborated on their Broadway musical Jamaica starring Horne, in which they recycled the song as part of the score as a solo for her.
+The song's authors and Lena Horne collaborated on their Broadway musical Jamaica starring Horne, in which they recycled the song as part of the score as a solo for her.

 Film promotion

 MGM held a trade show of the film on February 9, 1943, in Denver, Salt Lake City, and San Francisco.
 Another show was held on February 11 in Portland, Los Angeles and Seattle.

 For promotional purposes, records were produced for two musical numbers: "Cabin in the Sky" and "Taking a Chance on Love."

-Marian McCullough from Lowe's in Dayton had cooperated with local hotels to place a sign at each registry desk that read: "Ps-s-t!
+Marian McCullough from Loews in Dayton had cooperated with local hotels to place a sign at each registry desk that read, "Ps-s-t!
 If they don't have a room, come over to Loew's....We have a great big "Cabin in the Sky."

-The Orpheum Theater in Springfield, Illinois placed advertisements in the classified section of newspapers that read, "This Cabin for Rent, and with it goes plenty of entertainment for all."
+The Orpheum Theatre in Springfield, Illinois placed advertisements in the classified section of newspapers that read, "This Cabin for Rent, and with it goes plenty of entertainment for all."
 The ad came with a small cutout of a cabin.

 Jack Matlack's campaign at the Broadway theater in Portland had the theater staff in blackface and gingham-dressed.